RuslanRWX/sysbackup/README.md

 ... )
 ```

-You should get this output:
+You should get output like this:

 ```
 Successfully added user: {